 Displaced Broken Pinky Toe:

-If you have a deformity or severe bend in your toe this may require some interention.
+If you have a deformity or severe bend in your toe, this may require some intervention.

-If you have a displaced toe then you may need a pin to hold it back into place, but usually under imaging a podiatrist or emergency room doctor can pop the toe back into place.
+If you have a displaced toe, then you may need a pin to hold it back into place.
+Usually, under imaging, a podiatrist or emergency room doctor can pop the toe back into place.

 A displaced broken pinky toe does require immediate intervention.
-Go see your podiatrist as soon as possible!
+See your podiatrist as soon as possible!

 Again this can take up to 3+ months until full recovery is achieved.

-- If you have a dislocated or deformed pinky toe this means one of two things: This is either a fractured pinky toe or there is a complete tearing of the joint capsule.
+- If you have a dislocated or deformed pinky toe, this means one of two things: Either a fractured pinky toe or a complete tearing of the joint capsule.

-- If this has happened to you, it is very necessary to see your podiatrist or an emergency room doctor very quickly.
+- If this has happened to you, it is necessary to see your podiatrist or emergency room doctor quickly.

 - Symptoms and causes will be very similar to that of a severely sprained or broken pinky toe.